This article is half-done without your Comment! *** Please share your thoughts via Comment

 In the past decade, lots of analysis and research has been done for the Parallel Database System and Parallel Query Processing.

 The success of Parallel Database System depends on the relational database model and good CPU / DISK performance.
 Without a good CPU and DISK performance, we should not use the Parallel Query Processing.

-When we are executing any SQL Query, It creates the execution plan and submit to the internal query executor.
+When we are executing any SQL Query, It creates the execution plan and submits to the internal query executor.
 A query executor collects all execution plans and executes in sequence.

 For example, your one SQL Query requires 100,00,0000 times manipulation, so using a single CPU thread system It takes more time to execute.